 A Woman's Role

-Significant differences existed between the lives of typical Oregon women living in the city and those residing rural areas.
+Significant differences existed between the lives of typical Oregon women living in the city and those in rural areas.
 Yet, in general, they lived in a male dominated society.
 By today's standards, Oregon women had few legal rights.
 But while women exercised limited legal and political power, they certainly held significant moral power in traditional society.

 Developing out of the rise of the middle class a century earlier, the "cult of domesticity" saw women as the keepers of the home and the family's moral well being, This societal ideal saw the outside world where the husband worked as corrupt and full of temptations.
 In contrast, the wife oversaw a domestic world focused on piety, purity, and submissiveness.
 She was expected to maintain a cheerful and peaceful home that would keep her husband away from the evils of the larger world and provide her children with a sound moral upbringing.
 Homes and families across Oregon, particularly middle-class Portland homes, adhered to this ideal well into the 20th century.